This is an updated blog that was first published on November 17, 2016

-In the face of fast-emerging and evolving technology areas, like IoT, shadow IT applications run from the cloud, and more, least privilege remains highly relevant.
-In fact, Forrester Research estimates 80% of today’s security breaches involve privileged credentials.
+In this era of fast-emerging and evolving technology areas, like robotic process automation (RPA), IoT, shadow IT applications run from the cloud, and other facets of digital transformation, least privilege is an imperative security control to get right.
+Forrester Research estimates at least 80% of security breaches involve privileged credentials.
 Enforcing least privilege is a best practice that is instrumental in reducing security risk and minimizing business disruption that may result from errors or malicious intent.
+Least privilege is also a foundational component of zero trust strategies.

-While the concept of least privilege is relatively simple to understand, it can be complex to effectively implement, especially, when you consider the many variables, such as:
+While the concept of least privilege is straightforward, it can be complex to effectively implement, especially, when you consider the many variables, such as:

-- heterogeneous systems (Windows, Mac, Unix, Linux, etc.)
+- Heterogeneous systems (Windows, macOS, Unix, Linux, etc.)

-- the expanding number and types of applications and endpoints (desktops, laptops, tablets smartphones, IoT, etc.)
+- Expanding numbers and types of applications and endpoints (desktops, servers, laptops, tablets smartphones, IoT, ICS, etc.)

-- the many different types of user roles
+- Many different types of identities and user roles (human, application, machine)

-This blog aims to provide an overview of least privilege, and will cover: some types of computing privileges, privileged and non-privileged accounts, privileged threat vectors and attacks, challenges to applying a least privilege model, best practices and strategies for implementing least privilege, and the cornerstone technologies for enabling a least- privilege computing environment.
+This blog provides an overview of least privilege and will cover: types of computing privileges, privileged and non-privileged accounts, privileged threat vectors and attacks, challenges to applying a least privilege model, best practices and strategies for implementing least privilege, and the cornerstone technologies for enabling a least-privilege computing environment.

 Privileged & Non-Privileged Accounts: An Abridged Overview

 So, how do users acquire privileges?
-Depending on the system, some privilege assignment, or delegation, to people may be based on attributes that are role-based, such as business unit, (i.e. marketing, HR, or IT) as well as a variety of other parameters (seniority, time of day, special circumstance, etc.).
+Some privilege assignment, or delegation, to people may be based on role-based attributes, such as business unit, (i.e. marketing, HR, or IT) as well as other parameters (seniority, time of day, special circumstance, etc.).
 Additionally, various operating systems provide different default privilege settings for different types of user accounts.

 Superuser accounts, primarily used for administration by specialized IT employees, may have virtually unlimited privileges, or carte blanche, over a system.
 Superuser account privileges can include full read / write / execute privileges, and the power to render systemic changes across a network, such as creating or installing files or software, modifying files and settings, and deleting users and data.

-While most non-IT users should, as a best practice, only have standard user account access, some IT roles (such as a network admin) may possess multiple accounts, logging in as a standard user for routine tasks, while logging into a superuser account to perform administrative activities.
+As a best practice, most non-IT users should only have standard user account access.
+However, some IT roles (such as a network admin) may possess multiple accounts, logging in as a standard user for routine tasks, while logging into a superuser account to perform administrative activities.
 Because administrative accounts possess more privileges, and thus, pose a heightened risk compared to standard user accounts, a best practice is to only use these administrator accounts when absolutely necessary, and for the shortest time needed.

 In Linux and Unix-like systems, the superuser account, called ‘root’, is virtually omnipotent over the system, with unrestricted access to all commands, files, directories, and resources.
 Root can even grant and revoke any permissions for other users!
-If misused, either in error (such as accidentally deleting an important file or mistyping a powerful command), or with malicious intent, these root accounts can easily wreak catastrophic damage to a system / organization.
+If misused, either in error (such as accidentally deleting an important file or mistyping a powerful command), or with malicious intent, these root accounts can wreak catastrophic damage to a system or entire enterprise.

-Because of the immense potential for destruction, if misused or abused, inherent to root privileges, IT admins should only log into and assume root account privileges when absolutely necessary.
-Sometimes, this is done by leveraging the sudo command, which allows the user to temporarily elevate privileges to root-level, but without having direct access to the root account and password.
+Because of the immense potential for destruction inherent to root privileges, IT admins should only log into and assume root account privileges when absolutely necessary.
+Sometimes, this is done by leveraging the sudo (super user do) command.
+Sudo allows the user to temporarily elevate privileges to root-level, but without having direct access to the root account and password.

 Standard, “non-privileged” Unix and Linux accounts lack access to sudo, but still retain minimal default privileges, allowing for basic customizations and software installations.

 In Windows systems, the Administrator account holds superuser privileges.
-Each Windows computer has at least one administrator account.
+Each Windows computer has at least one local administrator account.
 The Administrator account allows the user to perform such activities as installing software and changing local configurations and settings.
-Standard users have substantially curtailed privileges, while guest user accounts are generally limited even further, to just basic application access and internet browsing.
+Standard users have substantially curtailed privileges, while guest user accounts are generally limited even further, to basic application access and Internet browsing.

 Privileged Accounts and the Cloud